 You can use a spreadsheet program, or even pencil and paper, to quickly make a basic budget.
 However, technology can make budgeting and tracking expenditures much easier.

-You may want to save your pre-crisis budget first, so you can refer to it as you work on your modified budget.
-After you create your new budget, either by hand or using a software app, you can see where you stand financially during the coronavirus crisis.
+After you create your new budget, either by hand or using a software app, you can see where you stand financially.

 Leverage credit card rewards to stretch your budget

-Say you have a credit card that pays you cash back every time you use it to fill your car’s gas tank.
-Those savings can reduce the amount you spend on gas every month, helping to ensure you don’t overspend on these budget items.
+For example, if you have a credit card that offers cash back every time you use it to fill your car’s gas tank, the savings can reduce the amount you spend on gas every month, keeping you from overspending on these budget items.
+Or, if you have a card that provides cash back on grocery store purchases and you only buy groceries with that card, you can shave down your food expenses each month, Kroeger said.

 “I tell people to take advantage of those rewards points,” Gallagher said.
 “If you can get 2% back on everything you buy, and you are going to buy those items anyway, why not throw it on the card?
 That cash back is a bonus that you can use to reduce your expenses.”